graphdeeplearning/benchmarking-gnns/docs/04_add_dataset.md

 ### 2.3 Load your dataset

 At the next step, the user will define a class `NewDataset()` that loads the DGL dataset and define a `collate()` module to create mini-batches of graphs.
+Note that `collate()` function is for the MP-GCNs which use batches of sparse graphs, and `collate_dense_gnn()` is for the WL-GNNs which use dense graphs, with no batching of multiple graphs in one tensor.
 ```
 class NewDataset(torch.utils.data.Dataset):
     def __init__(self, name):